Tuesday, September 3, 2013

 Obviously there are audiophiles who can hear a difference, and there are others who don't.

-There a group therapies, ususally held at events like RMAF, with some kind of scientic
+There a group therapies, usually held at events like RMAF, with some kind of potentially scientific

 approach (doubleblind and ABX) who "proved" that only 50% could tell a difference.